delight/podman.io/getting-started/index.md

 $ podman stop --latest
 ```

-or if the container was executed as the superuser:
+and for containers executed as root:

 ```console